Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

-Unlike stocks and bonds, P2P investments aren’t eligible to be held within your registered accounts.
+Unlike stocks and bonds, P2P investments aren’t eligible to be held within registered accounts like RRSP, TFSA or RESP.
 Therefore, all of your P2P earnings will be taxed at your marginal tax rate.

 Depending on your taxable income and the province in which you reside, a significant portion of your P2P profits might be effectively wiped out by taxes, making it a less desirable investment than, say, select index funds that average 6% annual return that you can hold within your RRSP and TFSA.

 My husband and I have invested $1,000 and $500 in P2P lending, respectively, but our strategies are drastically different.

 Here’s how my husband approaches it (credit to my husband for his help in writing this part):